 Parshuram existed before Ram and until Karna who was a contemporary of Krishna.
 This was a very long duration spanning several centuries and may be millenniums.
 During this extremely long time frame, our Arya Sanskriti (culture), which we keep boasting about so profoundly, failed to create even one Brahmin whom Parshuram could find worthy to bestow his knowledge.
 As a result, combined with Parshuram’s narrow-mindedness, the knowledge got permanently lost to our people.
 Had it not been lost, we could have better defended ourselves against the onslaught of aggressors later on.
 This is why Parshuram’s worst fault was to have vanished (he did not die, did he?) without leaving his knowledge behind for the protection of our culture.

 Vishnu is supposed to be omniscient.
 One would expect his incarnations to be omniscient too.
-If so, why could not Parshuram ‘know’ that Karna was a ‘sooryputra’ and not a ‘sootaputra’?
+If so, why could not Parshuram ‘know’ that Karna was a ‘sooryputra’ (son of Sun) and not a ‘sootaputra’ (son of a charioteer)?
 And the way he found out that Karna was not a Kshatriya was also disgusting.
 Why should he have been napping in Karna's lap?
 Why could he not nap with a pillow like everybody else?